 6. Skeletal structures: Understand them, master them, learn to love them.

-7. Formal charge: Books and professors like to confuse you on purpose.
-My shortcut makes it so easy it’s actually fun.
+7. Formal charge Shortcut: Books and professors like to confuse you on purpose.
+My shortcut makes it so easy, and it’s actually fun.

-And now we get to the serious (and less simple) orgo 1 topics: these are typically covered in order as one concept builds on the next.
+And now we get to the serious (Read: Less simple) orgo 1 topics.
+These are typically covered in order as one concept builds on the next.

 Aim to review and understand, turning each additional topic mastered into another bonus for the new semester – taking you just a few steps closer to acing exam #1.

-a.
-Some professors skim over this quickly, others will spend a few lectures on it.
+- Some professors skim over this quickly.
+Others will spend a few lectures on it.

 Many students will reach about this point for exam #1.
 Some will also see acids and bases on their first exam.

-Review the basics, the concepts, and master CARIO like your life depends on it.
+Review the basics, the big concepts, and master CARIO (my mnemonic taught in the linked series above) like your life depends on it.

 This will show up over and over in both orgo 1 and orgo 2.